Please read and follow the 3 steps below in order to identify your zoning.

 - Select Search to zoom to the property.

 Step 2 - Identify your zoning.

-Note the zoning for your property in the red text.
+- Note the zoning for your property (RED text).

-For example, R1-D (Single Detached Residential), or EH (Heavy Employment), or CA (Automotive Commercial).
-These codes identify different types of land use that can be found in the zoning by-law.
+- Example: R1-D (Single Detached Residential), or EH (Heavy Employment), or CA (Automotive Commercial).

 Step 3 - Consult the Zoning By-law.

-Depending on your zoning (e.g. R1, CS, EM, etc) consult the relevant Zone Category to determine what uses are permitted on the property.
+- Depending on your zoning (e.g. R1, MU, CS, EM, etc) consult the relevant Zone Category to determine what uses are permitted on the property.